SystemJargon/python-dev/README.md

-This repo contains examples of Python, which may include guides, scripts or other content.
+This repo contains examples of Python

 ----